tpjg/visi/Notes_Timo/visi_standard_reference.md

 - The conversation carries itself — once started, it's self-sustaining.
 - Only **new** transactions use the updated PSB.

+**The one exception:** When a permanent successor is assigned (PSB updated with a `<successor>` on an existing PIR), the successor link and the new PIR's subtree are patched in from the current PSB.
+This is the narrow carve-out from Bijlage 7 §1.8.
+The `<substituting>` relationship is NOT an exception — it is PSB-level metadata that is stripped from messages entirely (see §12 and Appendix D.2).

 ### Why is the promoted XSD a choice with unbounded maxOccurs?

 The `<xs:choice maxOccurs="unbounded">` at the root is the XML serialization of the EXPRESS embedded-object model.
 In EXPRESS, objects are embedded (owned by their parent).
 In XML, this is represented by floating them to the root level and using `<XRef idref="..."/>` references.
 The XSD must allow any number of entities in any order at root level because different messages embed different numbers of entities.